therecipe/qt/README.md

 Callbacks into Go code from Java are also possible (with some manual labor).

 Take a look at the [examples](https://github.com/therecipe/qt/blob/master/internal/examples/androidextras) to see how it works.

+### Android Wear

+To get your app working on Android Wear, you just need to add `android:theme="@android:style/Theme.DeviceDefault"` to the `application` node of your custom `AndroidManifest.xml` before running qtdeploy.

+You can find a working example [here](https://github.com/therecipe/qt/blob/master/internal/examples/canvas3d/quickitemtexture_wear).

 </details>